mattmanning/memo/README.md

 # memo

-A task stack for your terminal.
+Your brain's task stack.
 When you get pulled into something new, push it onto the stack so you don't lose track of what you were doing before.

 ## Install